 Breakup and NARC Raids

 Under the umbrella of the WMS Industries holding company, formed in 1985, Williams Electronics enters the slot machine business in 1992.
 After the purchase of Tradewest in 1994, this video game development company is renamed Williams Entertainment, Inc, responsible for the development and distribution of console and computer video games.
 The company helps spur on a trend of 3D adaptations of classic arcade games to 90′s consoles when it releases Robotron X for the PlayStation and N64 in the later part of the decade.
 Having absorbed Midway in 1988, the game is released by Williams under the Midway label.
 With the graphics given the 3D treatment, the frenetic action and full view of the playfield enjoyed in the original arcade game suffers, and the console update fails to quicken the pulse of many gamers.
-In 1996 Time-Warner Interactive, owner of Atari Games is purchased by WMS, with Midway spun off to shareholders in 1998, continuing as an independently owned and operated company.
+Time-Warner Interactive, the owner of Atari Games, is purchased by WMS on March 29, 1996, at a reported price of $25 million.
+Midway is spun off to shareholders in 1998, continuing as an independently owned and operated company.
 WMS eventually both shuts down Atari Games and leaves the waning pinball market in 1999.